-In 1998, HUD created the office of Real Estate Assessment Center (REAC) to enhance the accuracy and consistency of physical inspections for HUD-assisted and public housing units.
+In 1998, HUD created the Office of Real Estate Assessment Center (REAC) to enhance the accuracy and consistency of physical inspections for HUD-assisted and public housing units.
 REAC developed the Uniform Physical Condition Standards (UPCS) to standardize the inspection process for the public housing program.
 Housing Quality Standards (HQS) were also created for the Housing Choice Voucher (HCV) program.

 REAC inspectors use the UPCS to conduct inspections of public housing units and provide scores to Public Housing Agencies (PHA).
 The REAC inspection scores affect the PHA's overall Public Housing Assessment System (PHAS) score.
 For the HCV program, HQS inspections occur at private market units where HCV participants reside or wish to reside.
-The HQS inspections are completed by the Authority's own inspectors and affect the Authority's score on the Section Eight Management Assessment Program (SEMAP).
+The Authority's inspectors complete the HQS inspections and affect the Authority's score on the Section Eight Management Assessment Program (SEMAP).

 II.
-Changes to Inspection Standards A. NSPIRE
+Changes to Inspection Standards

+A. NSPIRE

-On July 1, 2023 HUD implemented the National Standards for the Physical Inspection of Real Estate (NSPIRE) as the new physical inspection model designed to promote HUD's goal of reducing health and safety hazards in the home.
-NSPIRE replaces UPCS and HQS, standardizing the inspection process for HUD programs so the same expectations of housing quality can be achieved across all programs.
+On July 1, HUD implemented the National Standards for the Physical Inspection of Real Estate (NSPIRE) as the new physical inspection model designed to promote HUD's goal of reducing health and safety hazards in the home.
+NSPIRE replaces UPCS and HQS, standardizing the inspection process for HUD programs to achieve the same housing quality expectations across all programs.